ntrrg/ntweb-history/content/authors/ntrrg/index.en.md

 Hi!
 I am Miguel Angel, just another developer working hard to not be just another developer.

+Before underestimating this website because its simplicity, see [how it works](./../../projects/ntweb/index.en.md).

 ## What can I do for you?

 I am a Software Developer passionate about creating high performance solutions